 ok! my turn. just kidding, mom! 😀

 Hand-tapping Tattoo or Pagbabatok is really interesting to watch.
 Even the sound of it is interesting.
 I used to watch people getting inked using a machine and I’ve seen a lot of excruciating faces.
 I imagine it was really painful with the Bamboo stick but with the girls, they didn’t seem to be tormented a bit.
-Well, I guess it still depends on the body part your getting the tattoo done.
+Well, I guess it still depends on the body part you are getting the tattoo done.

 Whang-Od’s portrait at her home.

-My favorite part of the trip was a having a strong delicious Kalinga Coffee.
+My favorite part of the trip was having a strong delicious Kalinga Coffee.
 That smell, I can’t seem to get over.

 I don’t have a tattoo and I didn’t really have plans of having one either.
 Not at the moment.
-For me, I went here to witness an art being done by the last mambabatok, the true artist Apo Whang-Od.
+For me, I went here to witness art being done by the last mambabatok, the true artist Apo Whang-Od.
 Having to witness this is an achievement.
 But, who knows, someday maybe, when my mom won’t reprimand me. 😀 😀 😀

 Additional Information if you wanted to try and visit Kalinga.